Skip to main content

 Theme

-The games theme is meant to be based off the Stardew Valley video game, so you have a lot of the really interesting features but because of the limitations of it being aboard game they have had to cut down on a lot of the story elements.
+The games theme is based off the Stardew Valley video game, so you have a lot of the really interesting features but because of the limitations of it being aboard game they have had to cut down on a lot of the story elements.
 But they haven’t cut down on them completely, they have sprinkled little pieces of lore throughout the game for example you can get the ring of Yoba as an upgrade for the mining profession .

 Is stardew valley the board game good?